DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

     - `http://<loadbalancer_dns>/DecisionService` or `https://<loadbalancer_dns>/DecisionService`
     - `http://<loadbalancer_dns>/DecisionRunner` or `https://<loadbalancer_dns>/DecisionRunner`

-## d.
-Edit Server configurations in Decision Center
+### 3.4 Edit Server configurations in Decision Center

 - Login to Decision Center with `odmAdmin` user.
 - Click on `Administration` tab and then `Servers` tab.